Ultrametric analogues of Ulam stability of groups: Further remarks and open questions

 \subsection{(In)stability of $\mathbb{Z}^2$}

 The following is the main open question we would like to draw attention to:

 \begin{question} Is $\mathbb{Z}^2$ $\GGL(\oo)$-stable? \end{question}

 An answer for free abelian groups of arbitrary finite rank would be ideal, but we stick to $\mathbb{Z}^2$ for this discussion.
 An algebraic-geometric approach seems to be the most appropriate: indeed in \cite[Theorem D, Example 10.1]{Zordan} the author proves a result -- including an explicit example -- that suggests that $\mathbb{Z}^2$ is not \emph{constraint $\GGL(\oo)$-stable} with respect to a direct factor (see \cite{a:const} for the definition of constraint stability).
 The notions of stability and constraint stability can be quite distinct, for instance $\mathbb{Z}^2$ is stable in permutations \cite{a:comm} but not constraint stable with respect to a direct factor \cite{a:const}.
-Still, Zordan's result is the closest instance to a result on $\GGL(\oo)$-instability of $\mathbb{Z}^2$ that we were able to find in the literature. \\
+Still, Zordan's result is the closest instance to a result on $\GGL(\oo)$-instability of $\mathbb{Z}^2$ that we were able to find in the literature.

 Zordan's result is in terms of Lie algebras, not of Lie groups.
-This is equivalent to our setting: more precisely, instead of working with $\GGL_n(\oo)$, one could work with $\MM_n(\oo)$ and prove stability of the ring-theoretic commutator.
+This is equivalent to our setting: more precisely, instead of working with $\GGL_n(\oo)$, one could work with $\MM_n(\oo)$ and prove stability of the Lie bracket.

 \begin{lemma} The following are equivalent: \begin{enumerate} \item $\mathbb{Z}^2$ is $\GGL(\oo)$-stable. \item For all $\ee > 0$ there exists $\dd > 0$ such that if $A, B \in \MM_n(\oo)$ satisfy $\| AB - BA \| < \dd$, then there exist $A', B' \in \MM_n(\oo)$ such that $A'B' = B'A'$ and $\| A - A' \|, \|B - B'\| < \ee$. \end{enumerate} \end{lemma}